 - The Community of Agroecology Network (CAN) coffee is available at all dining facilities.
-This coffee, known as "fair trade direct" provides better returns to the farmers than traditional fair trade and much better than conventional coffee, nearly 200% more return to the grower than Fair Trade. - 85% of seafood served has been certified by the Monterey Bay Seafood Watch Program (www.mbayaq.org/cr/seafoodwatch.asp).
-Maintaining seafood watch certification and monitoring entails working closely with our primary supplier, U.S. Foods. - 100% of liquid dairy products are hormone-free and from within 250 miles from campus.
-Dining has run pilot cage free egg programs which has led to implementing 100% cage free eggs in fall of 2012. - 100% of canned tomato products are grown and processed within 250 miles of campus and follow Real Food Challenge criteria. - With the help of a student intern with our Food Systems Working Group we are establishing an annual food sourcing assessment process to take place each spring/summer.
+This coffee, known as "fair trade direct" provides better returns to the farmers than traditional fair trade and much better than conventional coffee, nearly 200% more return to the grower than Fair Trade. - 86% of seafood served adheres to the Monterey Bay Seafood Watch Program.
+Maintaining seafood watch certification and monitoring entails working closely with our primary supplier, U.S. Foods.
+Working with Sea to Table, where we purchase and receive sustainable fish direct from small scale American fishermen - 100% of liquid dairy products are hormone-free and from within 250 miles from campus.. - 100% of canned tomato products are grown and processed within 250 miles of campus and follow Real Food Challenge criteria. - With the help of a student intern with our Food Systems Working Group we are establishing an annual food sourcing assessment process to take place each year providing students an educational experience working with staff on understanding how conduct sustainable procurement tracking.